julianolm/instahack/README.md

 <p>This is a web app to give quick instagram followers information.</p>
 <p>Intended to be a simple yet safe way to checkout who do not follow you back, without the need of downloading an app or providing password.</p>

-URL instahack-app.herokuapp.com

-Current issue on deployed version: Heroku workers still does not support the working tinme needed for getting all the followers list.
+Current issue on <a href="instahack-app.herokuapp.com">deployed version</a>: Heroku workers still does not support the working tinme needed for getting all the followers list.
 Must find a way through.